 Tell the doctor if you are taking other medications, and take the tablets exactly when the prescription describes.
 If you have any questions, ask the doctor or pharmacist.

 See the Guide to Medication and other Treatments for more information about antidepressant medications.

 Misconceptions about antidepressant medication

 There are a number of misconceptions about antidepressant medication, which can unfortunately discourage some people from getting help in this way.

 For example, some believe that antidepressants are addictive, that they are dangerous, or that they put you into an unreal ‘dreamy’ state.

-The fact is that medications in the new generation of antidepressants are not addictive, are generally safer in overdose than older antidepressants, and are certainly not the ‘happy drugs’ often portrayed in the media – they simply help restore your mood back to normal.
+The fact is that medications in the new generation of antidepressants are not addictive, are generally safer than older antidepressants, and are certainly not the ‘happy drugs’ often portrayed in the media – they simply help restore your mood back to normal.

 How long does it take for antidepressants to take effect?

 It usually takes a few weeks for antidepressant medication to have a beneﬁcial effect, and this effect should increase over the following weeks.

 You may experience some side-effects, such as a dry mouth or stomach upset – these are normal and show the medication is starting to have an effect.